Painting students sat in class, listening intently.

 We can’t stress this enough, visit Temple’s Career Center your first year at Tyler.
 Not only can they help with the mechanics of your eventual job search (résumé/cover letter writing, interviewing, networking, etc.), but they can also help connect you to internships, part-time jobs and career choices you didn’t know exist.

-Tyler Career Coaches
+Tyler Career Coach

 Want insider career intel?
 Reach out to Tyler’s Career Coach: